alperuzun/Proteinarium/README.md

 ## 3. Visualizing Clusters
 To analyze and visualize any cluster or individual sample from the dendrogram, enter \<cluster or sample ID\> (branch number) on the command line (ex: *C12*).

-The corresponding analysis information and images will be available in the `\<outputDirectory\>/<cluster or sample ID\>` folder.
-For example, if one were to analyze cluster *C12* with default configuration options, the output would be located in `output/C12/`.
+The corresponding analysis information and images will be available in the `\</outputDirectory\>/</cluster or /sample ID\>` folder.
+For example, if one were to analyze cluster *C12* with default configuration options, the output would be located in `/output/C12/`.
 The following output files are generated:
 * **\<cluster or sample ID\>_Dendrogram.txt**

 Then, for each of the five possible output networks--Group 1, Group 2, [Group 1 + Group 2], [Group 1 - Group 2], [Group 2 - Group 1], three files are generated to summarize that network.